HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 - Compact Boiler

-Most smaller houses, flats, and apartments will best suit a combi boiler, which can generate hot water and heating on demand without the need for a hot water tank.
+Most smaller houses, flats, and apartments in Glasgow will best suit a combi boiler, which can generate hot water and heating on demand without the need for a hot water tank.

 If you have a larger home, or already have a regular boiler with a tank and like your airing cupboard, then a new regular boiler is probably best for you.